zburstein/CodeFights-Code/The Core/At the Crossroads/Will You?/README.md

 they are young and beautiful but not loved;
 they are loved but not young or not beautiful.
 Example
-For young = true, beautiful = true and loved = true, the output should be willYou(young, beautiful, loved) = false.
+For young = true, beautiful = true, and loved = true, the output should be willYou(young, beautiful, loved) = false.
 Young and beautiful people are loved according to Mary's belief.
-For young = true, beautiful = false and loved = true, the output should be willYou(young, beautiful, loved) = true.
+For young = true, beautiful = false, and loved = true, the output should be willYou(young, beautiful, loved) = true.
 Mary doesn't believe that not beautiful people can be loved.
 Input/Output